ablax/teslaview/README.md

    - RecentClips, SavedClips, or SentryClips subdirectories
 3. **Select directory** - Use "Select Directory" for entire folder loading
 4. **Drag & drop** - Alternatively, drag video files or folders directly onto the upload area

+**💡 Offline Tip**: The app interface and resources are cached for offline use.
+You can disconnect from the internet and still access the app, but you'll need to reload your video files when you go offline.

 ### Video Playback